rachids/app-ideas/apps/border-radius-previewer/README.md

-# BuRP
+# BoRP
-B_u_rder Radius Previewer is an app that lets you preview a border-radius effect on an element and offers a way to quickly copy the code.
+Border Radius Previewer is an app that lets you preview a border-radius effect on an element and offers a way to quickly copy the code.

 ## How to use
 - Clone this repository